yinxusen/HDR/README.md

 - Scikit-learn seems the most suitable tool, I will try to use ETL part and classification part of it;

+- MDP (Modular Data Process) is useful for a DAG style data process `Flow`, but scikit-learn also has the similar kind of API called `Pipeline`.

-- LibSVM and libLinear are much more fast than scikit-learn, but for a demo project, I prefer python, because the scale-out and scale-up capalibities are not my first consideration.
+- LibSVM and libLinear are much faster than scikit-learn, but for a demo project, I prefer Python, because the scale-out and scale-up capabilities are not my first consideration.

 ## Details